 Behavioral economics is much newer, around 50 or so years.
 It was born out of new findings that psychologists (Most notably Kahneman and Tversky) were discovering.
 As much as we think we are logical thinkers making choices in our best interest, we are actually predictably irrational and are bound to cognitive biases that control how we think about decision-making, especially when it comes to something as complex as money.
 This is the core of this disconnect.
 On the one hand, having small to no refund checks is the logical, smartest choice when it comes to financial planning.
 However, that is competing against a few core biases we all have as humans that make large refund checks so hard to give up.

-This is a well known cognitive bias that we evolved to have.
-It was designed to make sure that we are risk averse: to ensure we think about the resources on hand, so we have enough subsistence to survive the environment we live in.
+This is a well-known cognitive bias that we evolved to have.
+It was designed to make sure that we are risk-averse: to ensure we think about the resources on hand, so we have enough subsistence to survive the environment we live in.
 Loss aversion is the sense that losing something is twice as painful as gaining something of similar value.
 It is what makes giving up personal items during spring cleaning so hard.
 What makes smaller refund checks so painful, especially if a larger refund was expected.
 If you gave people the same amount of money as a bonus rather than a refund, it wouldn’t impact them as much as taking that money away.
 The scale also makes a difference.
 Due to the change of withholding, the IRS actually increased peoples’ refund pay.
-But the 10 or 20 dollar difference per paycheck barely registers compared to a one time large lump sum amount.
-The difference of a few hundred bucks is much more noticable and affects our judgement more.
-In this case, the refund is a one time, noticeable and expected payout.
+But the 10 or 20 dollar difference per paycheck barely registers compared to a one-time large lump sum amount.
+The difference of a few hundred bucks is much more noticeable and affects our judgment more.
+In this case, the refund is a one-time, noticeable, and expected payout.
 Many people claim it is their forced savings account, one that is out of mind until tax time comes around, and if that amount is significantly less than they were expecting, that experience is quite painful.
 Similar to winning a lottery, having an expected-yet-unknown payday amount feels great.
-That feeling is addictive and memorable, and outweighs the logical decision to plan properly and avoid a large refund.
+That feeling is addictive and memorable and outweighs the logical decision to plan properly and avoid a large refund.